Hero image for ‘Bankruptcy in Tennessee’ using tri-star flag colors, Tennessee state outline with courthouse icon, and the US Bankruptcy Help logo.

 Tennessee bankruptcy residency requirement—must live in Tennessee for 91 days to file.
 Volunteer-orange graphic with US Bankruptcy Help logo.

 There are several types of bankruptcy options, each suited for different circumstances.
-For individuals and families, Chapter 7 and Chapter 13 are the most common types of bankruptcy filed.
-Understanding which applies to your situation, as you may have guessed, is really important.
+For individuals and families, chapter 7 and chapter 13 are the most common types of bankruptcy filed.
+Understanding which applies to your situation is really important before you make any big decisions.

 Tennessee Bankruptcy Court Districts